snowdrop/k8s-infra/doc/oc.md

 ## Instructions

-- To create an all in one cluster using the oc cluster role, then it is required to first generate an inventory file.
+- To create an all-in-one cluster using the oc cluster role, then it is required to first generate an inventory file.
-  If the the IP address of the VM is `192.168.99.50`, then the command to be executed is
+  If the IP address of the VM is `192.168.99.50`, then the command to be executed is

   ```bash
   cd ansible/
   ansible-playbook playbook/generate_inventory.yml -e ip_address=192.168.99.50 -e type=simple
   ```

-**NOTE**: This step is not needed if the target VM was created using the [create-vm.sh](../virtualbox/create-vm.sh) script since the script automatically invokes said command once the VM has been created
+**NOTE**: This step is not needed if the target VM was created using the [create-vm.sh](../sandbox/virtualbox/create-vm.sh) script since the script automatically invokes said command once the VM has been created

 - Next you can execute one of these tags to `up`, `down` or `clean` the cluster created